Unusable vehicles in a fleet are a cause of massive frustration for users, and can have a dramatic effect on an operator’s revenue.

 You walk a bit further and find another one, problem solved.
 Wait.
 You start your journey only to find out that the power keeps cutting out on the scooter.
 You might think, “that’s the last time I use this service”.

-Unusable vehicles in a fleet are a cause of massive frustration for users, and can have a dramatic effect on an operator’s revenue.
+Unusable vehicles in a fleet are a cause of massive frustration for users, and can have a dramatic effect on an operator’s revenue and, therefore, on profitability.
 Self-diagnosis features are the key to solving this massive micromobility challenge from both a customer-facing and an operational perspective.

 The challenges of undiscovered vehicle faults